PingIsFun/villager-overhaul/README.md

 # Villager Rebalance

 Villager Rebalance is a server-side Fabric mod that makes villager progression harder to exploit while keeping the mechanics configurable.
-It targets Minecraft 26.1 and does not require a client-side install.

 ## Features

 ### Cure Discount Limits